New Black Panther Party: History

-In 1987, Michael McGee, an alderman in Milwaukee, threatened to disrupt white events throughout the city unless more jobs were created for black people.
+In 1987, Michael McGee, an alderman in Milwaukee and member of the original Black Panther Party, threatened to disrupt white events throughout the city unless more jobs were created for black people.
 He held a "state of the inner city" press conference in 1990 at City Hall to announce the creation of the Black Panther Militia.
 Aaron Michaels, a community activist and radio producer in Dallas, Texas established a chapter of the Black Panther Militia in 1992, but chose to refer to his chapter as "The New Black Panther Party".

 Over time, McGee lost influence over the overall groups while Michaels' grew, and eventually, it would be Aaron Michaels who took overall leadership of the Panthers groups, now using "New Black Panther Party" as their banner.
 Michaels became increasingly radical, and so too did the group.

 In 1994, Khalid Abdul Muhammad, a prominent member of the Nation of Islam, survived an assassination attempt from a former member of that group.
 Following the attempt on his life, Muhammad left the Nation of Islam and went to Dallas to recover, and it was during this time that Muhammad became aligned to Aaron Michaels, and subsequently joined the NBPP.
 By 1998 Muhammad had seized entire control of the NBPP from Michaels by filling with former members of the Nation of Islam and other Black Muslims.
 In 2012, Michaels claimed it was at this point he departed from the NBPP.